 - Patents: Grants exclusive rights to inventors, allowing them to control the use of their inventions.
 In exchange, technical information about the invention is made public in the published patent document.

-- Trademarks: A trademark is a sign, text, combinations of sign and text, sound, and distinctive shapes or wrappings capable of distinguishing the goods or services of one enterprise from those of other enterprises in your marketplace.
+- Trademarks: Represent signs, text, sounds, distinctive shapes, or wrappings that distinguish goods or services of one enterprise from others in the marketplace.

 For more information